The Dow and Nasdaq are approaching big milestones. Is it too late to invest? - KTVZ

 “A potential silver lining for stocks is that we will get a vigorous enough policy response around the world that offsets the coronavirus,” Peta said.
 “If that happens, there is a clear runway for the next three quarters to be pretty darn good for global growth.”

-In such a scenario, investors will be more willing to pay higher prices for US stocks — particularly companies in the economically cyclical tech, financials and energy sectors, says Brian Bannister, head of institutional equity strategy for Stifel.
+In such a scenario, investors will be more willing to pay higher prices for US stocks — particularly companies in the economically cyclical tech, financial and energy sectors, says Barry Bannister, head of institutional equity strategy for Stifel.

 Bannister wrote in a report last week that he was raising his official price target for the S&P 500 to 3,450 from a previous level of 3,260.
 He added that in a perfect scenario where a “recession wall of worry is hurdled,” the S&P 500 could hit 3,800 — a nice round number that is 12% higher than then its current price.